-Regardless of whether you choose an African or an African American concentration, you must take a total of 9 courses; two of which are the program’s introductory courses.
+Regardless of whether you choose an African or an African American concentration, you must take a total of 9 courses; one of which is the program’s introductory course.
 Students who decide to major in the program develop a plan with their advisor for the remainder of their coursework.
 As a culminating experience, the required senior seminar provides students with a way to interact with other majors whose focus may have been different from theirs:

 - If you concentrate in African Studies, you will complete an introductory course in African American Studies, as well as one introductory course to familiarize you with the great diversity and traditions of African societies, past and present.

 - If you concentrate in African American Studies, you will complete an introductory course in African Studies, as well as one introductory course that tries to answer the questions: